girlatomic/e-manager-app/README.md

 - Run `npm start` in project directory to start the Express server on port 5000
 - In another terminal, do `cd client` and run `npm start` to start the client in development mode with hot reloading in port 3000.

+## Notes

+_This is a student project that was created at [CodeOp](http://CodeOp.tech), a full stack development bootcamp in Barcelona._